-Chapter 5 describes the data used in the next chapters, which consists of TEC maps of the northern polar ionosphere created from data collected during the 2003 Halloween Storm using the MIDAS!
-(MIDAS!) tomographic imaging software [Mitchell and Spencer, 2003], and and discusses methods of motion estimation, including differential analysis and optical flow.
+Chapter 5 describes the data used in the next chapters, which consists of TEC maps of the northern polar ionosphere created from data collected during the 2003 Halloween Storm and discusses methods of motion estimation, including differential analysis, optical flow, template matching, correlation-relaxation labelling and boundary tracking.
+This chapter also introduces attribute mathematical morphology.

-Chapter 6 is an initial study on the use of block matching and relaxation labelling based motion estimation to track the motion of an area of enhanced electron density as it moves during the storm event.
+Chapter 6 is an initial study on the use of optical flow, template matching and correlationrelaxation labelling based motion estimation to track the motion of an area of enhanced electron density as it moves during the storm event.